joliva/XChatterPi/src/PLATFORM_SUPPORT.md

 2. Check that the correct platform is detected
 3. Verify that all required dependencies are installed
 4. For Raspberry Pi, ensure the pigpio daemon is running
+5. For audio issues, use the audio device utility: `python3 src/audio_devices.py list`